ernchi/ernchi/README.md

 ### Hi there 👋

-My name is Ern Chi Khoo.
+I'm Ern Chi!
 I am a recent Computer Science and Engineering graduate from the Ohio State University.

 I love building and learning new things.
 Feel free to check out my GitHub page to see all the stuff I've worked on!

 Currently seeking full-time entry level software engineering roles in the US.
+You can view my resume [here] (https://drive.google.com/file/d/1RlhgD7iLGcqiEaYuIl23Z4V2RN7wNpAL/view?usp=sharing).

 - 🔭 Current Project: Web app that aims to provide non-tech savvy people helpful online resources for their everyday needs.
 - 🌱 Programming languages/ Frameworks used (in current project): JavaScript, React, HTML, CSS